GSA/digitalcorps.gsa.gov/_blogs/hhs-open-data-and-innovationx-for-impact-at-the-2023-health-datapalooza.md

 image: hhs-open-data-and-innovationx-for-impact-at-the-2023-health-datapalooza.png
 author: Kathleen Carroll, Trey Gordner, and Kristen Honey
 published_at: "2023-02-23"
-summary: "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Dictum non consectetur a erat nam.
-Tempor commodo ullamcorper a lacus vestibulum sed arcu non odio.
-Facilisis magna etiam tempor orci eu.
-Consectetur purus ut faucibus pulvinar elementum."
+summary: "U.S. Digital Corps Fellows Kathleen Carroll and Trey Gordner share digital innovation efforts launched by the Department of Health and Human Services at the 2023 Health Datapalooza, including the Health Equity DataJam, a public call to transform HHS data into actionable insights and digital tools to help bridge health disparities."
 external_url: "https://www.hhs.gov/blog/2023/02/23/hhs-open-data-and-innovationx-for-impact-at-the-2023-health-datapalooza.html"
-tags: ['Tag1', 'Tag3']
+tags: ['HHS', 'Health', 'Design','Data_Science_And_Analytics']
 type: Blog
 ---
 *This post was originally published on the [U.S. Department of Health and Human Services blog](https://www.hhs.gov/blog/2023/02/23/hhs-open-data-and-innovationx-for-impact-at-the-2023-health-datapalooza.html).

 Kristen Honey is the Chief Data Scientist and Executive Director of InnovationX at the Office of the Assistant Secretary for Health (OASH), Kathleen Carroll is a U.S. Digital Corps Fellow at OASH, and Trey Gordner is a U.S. Digital Corps Fellow at the Office of the Chief Data Officer (OCDO) at HHS.*

 **Summary**: 2023 Health Datapalooza accelerates momentum for HHS CancerX, Startup Days & the launch of Health Equity DataJam to transform HHS open data into tools & action.